tttor/ctrl-foundation/method/actor-critic/pcl_nachum_2017.md

 * the idea of merging actor and critic models roughly similar to use the same network (shared params) for both actor and critic
   * unexpectedly, the authors suggest using diff learning rate to updates `\rho` from `V_{\rho}` and `\pi_{\rho}` in practice
-* why use uncommon task: tasks such as Copy, Reverse, and RepeatCopy?
+* why use uncommon tasks: Copy, Reverse, and RepeatCopy?